Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 Circular Linked List: The last node points back to the first node, forming a circle.<br>

 <h2>Basic Operations</h2>
-○ Insertion: Adding a new node at the beginning, end, or middle of the list.
+○ Insertion: Adding a new node at the beginning, end, or middle of the list.<br>
-○ Deletion: Removing a node from the list.
+○ Deletion: Removing a node from the list.<br>
-○ Traversal: Iterating through the list to access or manipulate nodes.
+○ Traversal: Iterating through the list to access or manipulate nodes.<br>
 ○ Search: Finding a node with a specific value or index.

 <h2>Advantages</h2>
-○ Dynamic size: Linked lists can grow or shrink in size during execution.
+○ Dynamic size: Linked lists can grow or shrink in size during execution.<br>
-○ Ease of insertion and deletion: Adding or removing nodes doesn't require shifting elements, unlike arrays.
+○ Ease of insertion and deletion: Adding or removing nodes doesn't require shifting elements, unlike arrays.<br>
 ○ Versatility: Different types of linked lists offer flexibility based on the application needs.

 <h2>Disadvantages</h2>
-○ Memory Overhead: Each node in a linked list requires extra memory for storing the link.
+○ Memory Overhead: Each node in a linked list requires extra memory for storing the link.<br>
-○ Traversal: Sequential access is slower compared to arrays because elements are not stored contiguously in memory.
+○ Traversal: Sequential access is slower compared to arrays because elements are not stored contiguously in memory.<br>
 ○ No Random Access: Unlike arrays, accessing an element at a particular index requires traversing from the beginning.

 <h2>Why Use Linked Lists</h2>

 1. Dynamic Size: Unlike arrays, linked lists can grow and shrink in size dynamically.
-This makes them suitable for situations where the number of elements is unknown or varies significantly.
+This makes them suitable for situations where the number of elements is unknown or varies significantly.<br>
 2. Efficient Insertions/Deletions: Insertions and deletions in a linked list are more efficient compared to arrays.
-Adding or removing elements can be done in constant time O(1) if the position is known, without the need to shift elements like in arrays.
+Adding or removing elements can be done in constant time O(1) if the position is known, without the need to shift elements like in arrays.<br>
 3. Memory Utilization: Linked lists do not require a contiguous block of memory.
-This can help in better memory utilization, especially in systems with limited memory or fragmented memory.
+This can help in better memory utilization, especially in systems with limited memory or fragmented memory.<br>
 4. Flexible Data Structures: Linked lists form the basis for implementing various other data structures such as stacks, queues, and graphs.
-They provide a flexible way to represent these structures.
+They provide a flexible way to represent these structures.<br>
 5. Ease of Expansion: Adding new elements to a linked list does not require resizing or copying the existing elements, unlike dynamic arrays which might need to allocate new memory and copy old elements during resizing.

 <h2>A doubly linked list</h2>

 in Java is a data structure where each node contains references to both the next and the previous node in the sequence.
 This allows for traversal of the list in both directions.
-Here's a basic implementation:

 <h2>Notes</h2>

-*A DS in which elements are stored in non contiouos allocation memory | Each element in LL is a node.
+*A DS in which elements are stored in non contiouos allocation memory <br>
+Each element in LL is a node.<br>
-*node is 2 types
+*node is 2 types<br>
-1. data types
+1. data types<br>
-2. address which hold address of next node.
+2. address which hold address of next node.<br>
 1st node called special node "head".
 Last node callend "tail". having address null. insetion & deletion happens in constant time.